 Manuel Raeder uses typography and images in his work to present information in a way that is not determined by its design, but remains open towards multiple readings.
 As part of his practice, Raeder is currently researching the history of Concrete Poetry, particularly in South America.
 He is interested in open systems of language, comparing them to architectural works as Lina Bo Bardi’s buildings in Brazil.
 For Abstract Derive, Raeder will produce a printed poster that developed from this research.

 About the artists:

-Mariana Castillo Deball (b.
-1975 Mexico City) lives in Amsterdam and Berlin.
-She received her BFA from the National University of Mexico in 1997 and completed a degree in philosophy in 1999 from Iberoamerican University, Mexico and a postgraduate program in 2004 from Jan Van Eyck Akademie, Maastricht, Netherlands.
-Selected solo exhibitions include Kaleidoscopic Eye, Kunst Halle Sankt Gallen (2009), Nobody was tomorrow, Gallery Barbara Wien, Berlin, Do ut des, Objectif_exhibitions, Antwerp, and A for Alibi, De Appel, Amsterdam (2007).
-In 2008 her work was included in Manifesta 7, Rovereto, Italy (In collaboration with Irene Kopelman, uqbar) and the 7th Shanghai Biennale.
+Mariana Castillo Deball (born 1975, Mexico City) lives in Amsterdam and Berlin.
+She received her BFA from the National University of Mexico in 1997 and completed a degree in philosophy in 1999 from Iberoamerican University, Mexico, and a postgraduate program in 2004 from Jan Van Eyck Akademie, Maastricht.
+Selected solo exhibitions include Kaleidoscopic Eye, Kunst Halle Sankt Gallen (2009); Nobody was tomorrow, Gallery Barbara Wien, Berlin; Do ut des, Objectif_exhibitions, Antwerp; and A for Alibi, De Appel, Amsterdam (2007).
+In 2008 her work was included in Manifesta 7, Rovereto, Italy (in collaboration with Irene Kopelman, uqbar) and the 7th Shanghai Biennale.